- Is there a fee for exam proctoring?

 Your exam will be kept on file until you are ready to take the exam or until it has reached the expiration date.
 This may be from 6 to 12 months depending on the school/instructor.

-Completed paper-based exams are mailed out the next business day following the exam.
-Completed exams to be scanned or faxed go out the same day of exam when correct email address and/or phone numbers are provided.
+Paper-based exams are mailed out the next business day following the exam.
+Exams to be scanned or faxed are sent the same day of exam when correct email address and/or phone numbers are provided.
+To ensure your exam is scanned/faxed on the same day of exam, please arrive thirty (30) minutes early.
+Otherwise it will go out the next proctoring day.

 No. Only the proctor can handle the actual “mailing” of the completed exam.
 If your school requires the original exam be returned, you are responsible for providing exam proctoring with a stamped, addressed envelope.